-5.1 The accommodation need for Gypsy and Travellers was assessed through the Bassetlaw Gypsy and Traveller Accommodation Needs Assessment, 2019.
+5.1 The accommodation need for Gypsy and Travellers was assessed through the Bassetlaw Gypsy and Traveller Accommodation Needs Assessment, 2019 and the 2021 Addendum.
 The Assessment includes a methodology about how any future sites should be considered.
-This included:
+This included: Costs:

-Costs